Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

 Equivalently, the value function also satisfies:

 with the convention that $e^{-\rho s(\omega)} = 0$ whenever $s(\omega) = \infty$.
-This principle reflects the fact that optimal decision--making is time--consistent: the planner optimally balances immediate utility against the continuation value of the system's future state.
+This principle reflects the fact that optimal decision-making is time-consistent: the planner optimally balances immediate utility against the continuation value of the system's future state.

-Suppose the candidate value function satisfies \eqref{eq:regularity_v}, \eqref{eq:polynom_growth_v} and
+Suppose the candidate value function $v\in C^2(\cS)$ satisfies \eqref{eq:polynom_growth_v} and

 These conditions ensure that It\^o's formula applies and that the transversality condition holds.